rocket-pool/RPIPs/RPIPs/rpip-mev_penalty_guardrail.md

 There are at most 50,400 blocks in 50,400 slots.
 At worst, every block that Rocket Pool validators propose is stolen.
 As of May 2024, Rocket Pool has a network share of ~2.5%.
 The probability that Rocket Pool validators get more than 1,370 proposals in 50,400 blocks is 0.1%.
 2,500 is chosen as initial and minimum setting to keep this probability very low even after significant market share growth.

 ### Reduces Risk of Illegitimate Use Significantly
-At 2,5000 penalties per week and currently ~25,000 minipools the worst case impact is reduced to <2% of node operator ETH.
+At 2,5000 penalties per week and as of May 202 ~245,000 minipools the worst case impact is reduced to <2% of node operator ETH.

 ## Backwards Compatibility
 There are no backwards compatibility concerns with this proposal.